-Every morning at 6:30 my phone alarm blares “It's a Wonderful World” while my exercise tracker valiantly attempts to vibrate me awake.
-I get ready for the day, help my 3 year old get ready and we head out the door.
+Every morning at 6:30, my phone alarm blares, "It's a Wonderful World."
+At the same time, my exercise tracker valiantly attempts to vibrate me awake.
+I get ready for the day, help my three-year-old get ready, and we head out the door.
 Once we're buckled in the car, I open an application on my smartphone to set the burglar alarm on our house.
 Sometimes, I even change the temperature for our thermostat via the same smartphone app.
-Easy peasey.
+Easy peasy.

-So-called smart devices are on the rise, from exercise trackers, home thermostats, burglar alarms, coffee makers, to light fixtures and smart watches.
-Some call it convenience, others call it dependance-but no matter what way you look at it-the Internet of Things has become commonplace in our daily lives.
+So-called smart devices are on the rise, from exercise trackers, home thermostats, burglar alarms, coffee makers to light fixtures and smartwatches.
+Some call it convenience.
+Others call it dependence-but no matter what way you look at it-the Internet of Things has become commonplace in our daily lives.
 What's crazy is that it's not just personal devices that are utilizing this technology.
-Smart devices are making waves in the healthcare system, telecommunications and also industrial control systems.
+Smart devices are making waves in the healthcare system, telecommunications, and also industrial control systems.

 The idea of a "smart world" has become more than just a fantasy.
 There are countless ways smart technology can be (and already is) integrated into our world.
-Just take a look at Libelium's website where they list 50 different applications for their smart technology (http://www.libelium.com/top_50_iot_sensor_applications_ranking).
-It is widely believed that the Internet of Things has the potential to spur economic growth, improve health care, public safety and transportation.
-It's safe to say that from here on out, all things that can be connected, will be (cue obligatory "ALL THE THINGS" meme).
+Just look at Libelium's website, where they list 50 different applications for their smart technology (http://www.libelium.com/top50iotsensorapplications_ranking).
+It is widely believed that the Internet of Things can spur economic growth, improve health care, public safety, and transportation.
+It's safe to say that from here on out, all things that can be connected will be (cue obligatory "ALL THE THINGS" meme).

-All of these technological advances bring their own set of questions about security, privacy, data sharing and the law.
-Internet connected devices are more vulnerable to cyberattacks, and a recent study showed that 70% of Internet of Things devices have security vulnerabilities (think hacker harassing parents via their baby monitor story).
+These technological advances bring their own set of questions about security, privacy, data sharing, and the law.
+Internet-connected devices are more vulnerable to cyberattacks.
+A recent study showed that 70% of Internet of Things devices have security vulnerabilities (think hacker harassing parents via their baby monitor story).

 For years, the government and outside groups have thrown around ideas on how data collected from these devices should be stored, used, and protected.
-Senators Cory Booker, D-NJ; Kelly Ayotte, R-NH; Brian Schatz, D-HI and Deb Fischer, R-NE introduced a resolution pushing for the formation of a national strategy on the Internet of Things in both private and public entities.
-They encourage the government to "commit itself to using the Internet of Things to improve its efficiency and effectiveness and cut waste, fraud and abuse whenever possible."
+Senators Cory Booker, D-NJ; Kelly Ayotte, R-NH; Brian Schatz, D-HI and Deb Fischer, R-NE, introduced a resolution pushing for forming a national strategy on the Internet Things in both private and public entities.
+They encourage the government to "commit itself to use the Internet of Things to improve its efficiency and effectiveness and cut waste, fraud, and abuse whenever possible."

-As an avid user and enthusiast of all things internet connected, I'm curious to see how the government handles this and how it will impact not only myself as an end user, but also the world in which we live.
+As an avid user and enthusiast of internet-connected things, I'm curious to see how the government handles this and how it will impact me as an end-user and the world in which we live.